 This project is important to EE because our mission is to assist small farmers who reap few of the benefits of the agricultural products that they grow.
 Palestinians, in particular, have limited ways to support themselves given the occupation.
 Through forming cooperatives, farmers have been able to lower their processing costs and share best practices for pruning, plowing, and harvesting.
 PARC assists farmers in all of these areas and helps to supply training. infrastructure, and exporting expertise so critical in the West Bank.
 PARC also helps to provide social services for women, children and families.

 The Palestinian Products offered by Equal Exchange

-Equal Exchange now offers five different products from the Palestinian Agricultural Committee (PARC).
+Equal Exchange now offers two different products from the Palestinian Agricultural Committee (PARC).

 - Organic Olive Oil: a cold pressed, rich peppery flavor, packed with antioxidants; used for cooking, baking and dipping.

 - Medjool dates: the juiciest dates you'll ever taste with strong caramel notes; used for desserts, snacks, baking, or cooking.

 These delicious food products come from small-scale Palestinian farmers in the West Bank who face huge challenges imposed by the occupation: a meager water supply, inspection check-points, prohibitive transport costs, and market restrictions.
 Add poor quality soil and severe drought caused by climate change, and you have farmers who face monumental difficulties.